-This link between the two emirates stretches for 256 kilometres and includes 29 bridges, 60 crossings and 137 drainage channels.
+Between Abu Dhabi and Dubai, the line stretches for 256 kilometres and includes 29 bridges, 60 crossings and 137 drainage channels.

-The line in Sharjah runs for 45km, while the Ras Al Khaimah line extends over 5.7km and connects the emirate to the project's main line.
+In Sharjah, it runs for 45km, while the Ras Al Khaimah line extends over 5.7km and connects the emirate to the project's main tracks.

 The main Etihad Rail network will run for 1,200km across the UAE, from the border of Saudi Arabia to Fujairah.

 It has also been announced that the line will be extended into Oman.
-The agreement to build the Omani portion of rail network was signed on September 29 during the state visit of President Sheikh Mohamed to Oman.
+The agreement to build the Omani portion of the rail network was signed on September 29 during the President Sheikh Mohamed's state visit to Oman.

-The line will ultimately carry freight and passengers to connect Abu Dhabi with Sohar in the north of Muscat and more details are expected soon.
+The line will carry freight and passengers to connect Abu Dhabi with Sohar in the north of Muscat.

-Meanwhile, a launch date for the UAE passenger line and the exact route for this service have not yet been announced, but plans to build the first passenger station in Fujairah have been unveiled.
+Meanwhile, while launch dates for the UAE passenger line and the exact route for this service have not yet been announced, plans to build the first passenger station in Fujairah have been unveiled.

 How will the passenger service transform UAE public transport?

-The passenger trains will travel at up to 200km an hour and will link 11 cities and areas.
-Each can carry about 400 people.
+The passenger trains will travel at speeds of up to 200kph, linking 11 cities and areas.
+Each train will carry about 400 people.

-Carriages will be equipped with vital amenities such as Wi-Fi, entertainment systems, charging points and various food and beverage options.
+Carriages will be equipped with amenities such as Wi-Fi, entertainment systems, charging points and food and beverages.